eyedine2/ch1stuff-lib/README.md

 This is not ideal behavior and liable to change.

+`cutscene (string)`

+The cutscene to play upon victory.
+Typically for removing spikes.
+Defaults to "none".

 # Dust Pile
 The `dustpile`s that appear in the first dark areas.
 Emits particles, animates, and can be destroyed by interacting with them.
-Has no fields.
+These are its fields:

+`not_solid_on_use`
+If the dustpile removes its collision on use.
+Defaults to `false`.

+`cutscene (string)`

+The cutscene to play upon interaction.
+Like the scene with susie in chapter 1.
+Defaults to "none".